JoshuaGraham14/ML-based_Stock_Signal_Prediction_System/README.md

 1. **Creating the Training Set:**

    - The training data is constructed using a variety of technical indicators, including n-day regressions, RSI, SMA, EMA, and normalised values.
 The model is trained on multiple inputted stocks, with the idea of finding an underlying relationship between all the stocks.
    - I then create the training set labels, by calculating the local minimums and maximums of the given stocks.
-For example, in the figure below of Google's stock chart, the green dots are the local minima and red dots are the local maxima.
+For example, in the figure below of Google's stock chart, the green dots are the local minima and red dots are the local maxima:

 <img width="1352" alt="Screenshot 2024-08-25 at 10 38 10" src="https://github.com/user-attachments/assets/667f8cae-8c4b-4d91-a87d-64fc6400c13b">